abhilashmnair/HacktoberFest2021/README.md

 ```
 git clone https://github.com/<YourUserName>/<repo name>
 ```
-- Once the repo is cloned, you need to do one thing:
-- Create a new branch by issuing the command:
+- Once the repo is cloned, you need to create a new branch by issuing the command:
 ```
 git checkout -b new_branch
 ```